 The current federal budget for its fiscal year ending September 30, 2008 contains approximately \$15.813 million of FAA funding for wake turbulence research, engineering and development.
-However, there can be no assurance we will obtain any of such funds.
+However, we do not expect to obtain any of such funds.
 We continue to explore and incur significant business development expenses to obtain government funding for research and development of our technologies, as well as other sources, but can make no assurance as to whether, when or in what amount we will be able to obtain any such funding.
-While we believe the federal government will continue to have a long-term interest in the development of a wake vortex advisory system and our SOCRATES® wake vortex sensor and AWSMTM technology for inclusion in such a system, the U.S. government may terminate our government contract at any time if it determines such termination is in the best interests of the government or may terminate, reduce or modify it because of budgetary constraints or any change in the government's requirements.
-Furthermore, the federal government has in the past delayed or reduced and may in the future delay, reduce, or eliminate funding for research and development of our SOCRATES® wake vortex sensor and AWSMTM technology or the wake vortex advisory system as a result of, among other things, lack of progress or set-backs in technology development, a reduction in support or opposition from supervising agencies or the U.S. Congress, changes in budgetary priorities, fiscal constraints caused by federal budget deficits, or decisions to fund competing systems or components of systems.
+While we believe the federal government will continue to have a long-term interest in the development of a wake vortex advisory system and our SOCRATES® wake vortex sensor and AWSMTM technology for inclusion in such a system, the U.S. government may terminate any government contract, when and if we obtain such contract, at any time if it determines such termination is in the best interests of the government or may terminate, reduce or modify it because of budgetary constraints or any change in the government's requirements.
+Furthermore, the federal government has in the past delayed or reduced and may in the future delay, reduce, or eliminate funding for research and development of our SOCRATES® wake vortex sensor and AWSMTM technology or the wake vortex advisory system as a result of, among other things, lack of progress or setbacks in technology development, a reduction in support or opposition from supervising agencies or the U.S. Congress, changes in budgetary priorities, fiscal constraints caused by federal budget deficits, or decisions to fund competing systems or components of systems.
 Any such event reduces our resources available for research and development of our proprietary technologies, new products or enhancements to SOCRATES®, AWSMTM, UNICORNTM or TIICMTM technologies and to market our products.
-Delay, termination or reduction of contract funding from the federal government prevents or delays achievement of or increases in profitability, if any, creates a substantial strain on our liquidity, resources and product development, and has a material adverse effect on the progress of our research and development and our financial condition.
+Delay, termination or reduction of contract funding from the federal government prevents or delays achievement of or increases in profitability, if any, have caused a substantial strain on our liquidity, resources and product development, and a material adverse effect on the progress of our research and development and our financial condition.